-This provision is outstanding
+This provision is good

-- Staff throughout the nursery have excellent knowledge and understanding of the Early Years Foundation Stage and teaching is excellent.
-Staff swiftly identify children's starting points and plan exciting experiences for them across all areas of learning.
-As a result, children make excellent progress in their learning and development. - Staff use highly effective methods to engage parents.
-As a consequence, consistent information is shared about children's learning and development, enabling them to continue their children's learning at home. - Children display excellent levels of independence because they are encouraged and motivated from a young age to be helpful and to do things for themselves. - Strong relationships and attachments with staff ensure children are happy and secure, and as a result, they are fully involved and confident. - Children develop their physical skills extremely well.
-They learn to manage risks and keep themselves safe through an excellent range of challenging physical activities. - The utmost priority is given to protect and safeguard the welfare of the children.
-This is evident through highly effective practices that successfully promote children's safety and well-being.
+- Staff have a very good knowledge and understanding of the Early Years Foundation Stage and overall, teaching is generally good.
+Staff swiftly identify children's starting points and plan activities that are challenging and exciting experiences for children across all areas of learning.
+As a result, children make good progress. - Children's communication and language skills are developing very well.
+Staff join in children's play and are imaginative in developing systems to encourage children's communication and language from an early age. - Staff engage parents at all levels and as a consequence, consistent information is shared about children's learning and development. - Children are independent.
+They are encouraged and motivated from a young age to be helpful and to do things for themselves. - The utmost priority is given to protect and safeguard the welfare of the children.
+The effective practices that are in place successfully promote children's safety and wellbeing.